gomorpheus/morpheus-apidoc/source/includes/_clusters.md

-offset | 0 | Offset of records you want to load sort | name | Sort order order | asc | Sort direction, use 'desc' to reverse sort phrase | null | Name or internalId filter, restricts query to only load datastores which contain the phrase specified name | null | Name filter, restricts query to only load datastore of specified name code | null | Code filter, restricts query to only load datastore of specified code hideInactive | null | If true restricts query to only load active datastores
+offset | 0 | Offset of records you want to load sort | name | Sort order order | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name or internalId filter, restricts query to only load datastores which contain the phrase specified name |  | Name filter, restricts query to only load datastore of specified name code |  | Code filter, restricts query to only load datastore of specified code hideInactive |  | If true restricts query to only load active datastores

 ## Get Datastore